robtweed/ewd-qoper8-express-examples/README.md

 POSTing a /qoper8 URL will send an ewd-qoper8-epress formatted message to the worker module (express-module2).

 However, sending /qoper8/test as a GET request will generate a manually-constructed message with a type of 'non-express-message' which will be handled as differently within the worker module.
-Sending /qoper8/fail as a GET request will return a “No handler found' error response.
+Sending /qoper8/fail as a GET request will return a "No handler found' error response.

 ## <a id="toe-sending-error-responses-from-your-worker-module"></a>Sending Error Responses from your Worker Module